Community of inquiry: Applications

-While Peirce originally intended the concept of the community of inquiry as a way to model the natural sciences, the concept has been borrowed, adapted, and applied in many different fields.
-This article touches on the contributions in the fields of education and public administration.
+While Peirce originally intended the concept of the community of inquiry as a way to model the natural sciences, the concept has been borrowed, adapted, and applied in many different fields such as education and public administration.

 Education

 According to Matthew Lipman, C.S.
 Peirce originally restricted the concept to the community of scientists.
 John Dewey broadened the scope of the concept, applying it to the educational setting (Lipman, 2003, pp. 20–21).
 Borrowing from Dewey, Lipman systematically applies the concept to the educational setting.
-He argues that a classroom is a type of community of inquiry, which leads to “questioning, reasoning, connecting, deliberating, challenging, and developing problem-solving techniques.”
+He argues that a classroom is a type of community of inquiry, which leads to "questioning, reasoning, connecting, deliberating, challenging, and developing problem-solving techniques."
 Students and teachers involved in inquiry form a community of inquiry under certain circumstances.
-Therefore, a holistic understanding of a community of students and teachers engaged in authentic inquiry is the working definition of the key term ‘community of inquiry’.
+Therefore, a holistic understanding of a community of students and teachers engaged in authentic inquiry is the working definition of the key term 'community of inquiry'.
 There is a gestalt dimension to the concept that is underlined by Lipman.
-He points to “….the profound educational implications of fusing together, as Peirce had, the two independently powerful notions of inquiry and community into the single transformative concept of community of inquiry” (2003, p.
+He points to "….the profound educational implications of fusing together, as Peirce had, the two independently powerful notions of inquiry and community into the single transformative concept of community of inquiry" (2003, p.
 84).